Last Updated on January 28, 2023 by Lori Geurin

 Here are some tips that have helped me get through some of my darkest days.
 I was able to do all of them from my bed because that’s where I spent most of my time because I was so sick.

 - My faith in God and His promises have given me comfort and strength.
 I have many favorite verses in the Bible, but one I keep coming back to is: Isaiah 40:30–but those who hope in the LORD will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint.

-- dreaming or envisioning what my life will be like when I feel better again
+- dreaming of what my life will be like when I feel better again

 - writing down or thinking about the people and things I’m thankful for